Review: ALIEN CRYSTAL PALACE (2018) – Fantasia 2019

 Alchemist Hambourg (Michel Fau, Requiem for a Killer), the son of the Egyptian God Horus, is determined to create “The Androgyne” the perfect fusing of male and female into the perfect being.
 He’s found the right subjects, film-maker Dolorès Rivers (Arielle Dombasle), and walking train wreck of a rock star Nicolas Atlante (Nicolas Ker).

 I don’t even really know where to start with this film.
 Alien Crystal Palace is an insane collection of scenes and images.
-There is a plot but it keeps getting lost in the flood of skin-tight shiny costumes and bare skin.
-So much of the cast, including the 65-year-old writer/director/star, gets naked it may be a record for a non-porn film.
+There is a plot, but it keeps getting lost in the flood of skin-tight shiny costumes and bare skin.
+So much of the cast, including the 65-year-old writer/director/star, gets naked that it may be a record for a non-porn film.
 I should add Dombasle looks about 30 years younger than she is.
 And it’s not a case of using a body double.

-For all Alien Crystal Palace lacks plot-wise, the visuals kept me hooked and I followed along until the end.
-I may have been shaking my head and saying “what the fuck?” a lot but I was watching.
-I don’t think this is what Ms. Dombasle had in mind but there you have it.
+For all Alien Crystal Palace lacks plot-wise, the visuals kept me hooked, and I followed along until the end.
+I may have been shaking my head and saying “what the fuck?” a lot, but I was watching.
+I don’t think this is what Ms. Dombasle had in mind, but there you have it.
 Or maybe that is the idea, get to where you can’t feel your face and then watch it.
 It may make sense then.

 Alien Crystal Palace made its North American Premiere at Fantasia 2019.
 I’m sure there will be more festival dates.
 However, the film’s Facebook page hasn’t even been updated to reflect the Fantasia screening.
 So you’re on your own to find them.